Demandbase Demandbase

 Lead scoring and account scoring help you apply a metric to interest and determine which prospects are worth a GTM team’s time and energy.

+Start scoring accounts accurately.
 Get the “Intent Is the New Lead” eBook.

-Intent data not only helps you measure qualified prospective accounts — it also guides you in building a more intelligent B2B GTM strategy.
+Intent data not only helps you measure qualified prospective accounts — it also guides you in building a more intelligent account-based B2B GTM strategy.

 With intent data, your GTM teams can engage with ideal accounts, time their outreach, beat the competition, and quickly identify opportunities for cross-selling and upselling.
 For example, suppose a current client searches the web for a service your company offers, but they aren’t yet aware your company provides it.
 In that case, intent data informs your GTM team of your account’s behavior, so they can engage with them effectively.